 The flexibility of the shoulder joint enables movement and rotation of the arms to the front, side, above, and behind the body.
-As such, the shoulder is subject to instability and injury.
+As such, the shoulder is subject to instability, injury, and shoulder pain.
 This is particularly true of the rotator cuff, the group of muscles and tendons that connect the upper arm to the shoulder blade.
 Rotator cuff injuries account for more than 60% of all shoulder-related hospital visits.

 Under the direction of Dr. Alwin Almeida, Senior Surgeon, Orthopaedics and Joint Replacement Surgery, Health City Cayman Islands’ patients are now experiencing freedom from shoulder pain and increased mobility as a result of the surgical care they received from our team of world-class orthopaedic surgeons.
 Our extensive knowledge encompasses the most innovative technologies, such as computer navigation for joint replacements and cutting-edge medical devices that promote optimal patient results.